Children with special educational needs and disabilities (SEND)

 Your child may be eligible for:

 - SEN support - support given in school, eg speech therapy

 - an education, health and care (EHC) plan - a plan of care for children and young people aged up to 25 who have more complex needs

-If you or your child got support before September 2014 this will continue until your local council changes to SEN support or an EHC plan.
+If you or your child got support before September 2014 this will continue until your local council changes it to an EHC plan.